randa-mu/loops-2025-onlyswaps-workshop/README.md

 You can do this with the power of `cast` again.
 Run:
 `cast send --rpc-url $BASE_RPC_URL --private-key $PRIVATE_KEY  $CONTRACT_ADDRESS "executeSwap()"`

-If you've changed the function signature, you will need to change `"executeSwap()"`` to map your new parameters`.
+If you've changed the function signature, you will need to change `"executeSwap()"` to map your new parameters.

 3. **Check the contract's balance on the destination chain**